 Online Banking Security & Access

 As online fraud and theft evolves, browsers must become more secure with each new version.
 That’s why companies that provide Web browsers continually release patches to stay one step ahead of fraudsters.
 So it’s vital that individual users, like you, routinely apply the upgrades to stay protected-on your smartphone, tablet and computer.
-The most common browsers are Internet Explorer, Firefox, Chrome, Edge and Safari.
+The most common browsers are Firefox, Chrome, Edge and Safari.

 Always using a current Web browser is vital to keeping the information you share and the sites you visit secure.
 This includes the financial information you view and exchange while using online banking.
 Knowing you’re using the most current version is one of the best ways to give yourself peace of mind.